-All directors have held the positions, or other executive positions with the same, predecessor or associated firms, set out in this AIF for the past five years with the exception of: Scott B. Bonham, who prior to June 2015 was the co-founder of GGV Capital; Tiff Macklem, who prior to June 2014, was Senior Deputy Governor of the Bank of Canada; Michael D. Penner, who was the President and Chief Executive Officer of Peds Legwear, a clothing manufacturer and distributor until it was sold to Gildan Activewear Inc. in August 2016 and who prior to November 2018, was Chairman of the Board of Directors of Hydro-Québec; Una M. Power, who prior to March 2016, was Chief Financial Officer of Nexen Energy ULC, an energy company; Indira V. Samarasekera, who prior to July 2015, was President and Vice-Chancellor of the University of Alberta; and Benita M. Warmbold, who prior to July 2017, was Senior Managing Director and Chief Financial Officer of the Canada Pension Plan Investment Board.
+All directors have held the positions, or other executive positions with the same, predecessor or associated firms, set out in this AIF for the past five years with the exception of: Scott B. Bonham, who prior to June 2015 was the co-founder of GGV Capital; Michael D. Penner, who was the President and Chief Executive Officer of Peds Legwear, a clothing manufacturer and distributor until it was sold to Gildan Activewear Inc. in August 2016 and who prior to November 2018, was Chairman of the Board of Directors of Hydro-Québec; Una M. Power, who prior to March 2016, was Chief Financial Officer of Nexen Energy ULC, an energy company; Indira V. Samarasekera, who prior to July 2015, was President and Vice-Chancellor of the University of Alberta; and Benita M. Warmbold, who prior to July 2017, was Senior Managing Director and Chief Financial Officer of the Canada Pension Plan Investment Board.

 Brian Porter is non-independent, due to his position as President and Chief Executive Officer.
-Eduardo Pacheco is also non-independent, due to his business relationships with the Bank and its subsidiary, Scotiabank Colpatria.